-The Anthropology Department recognizes the financial challenges doctoral study brings.
-In a time of limited resources, there are several strategies that the department employs to maximize and equitably distribute resources.
+The Anthropology Department is sensitive to the financial challenges doctoral study brings.
+In a time of limited resources, there are several strategies that the department employs to maximize and equitably distribute support sources.
 Students are encouraged to speak to the Graduate Program Coordinator about any individual concerns.
-Furthermore, the department supports coordinated efforts between students, faculty, and staff to address the current financial climate.
+Furthermore, the department supports coordinated efforts between students, faculty, and staff to address current issues.

-The department also recognizes that transparency in financial decision-making, where appropriate, is important to cultivate trust, to assist students in their financial planning, and to introduce students to the complicated structure of a university system.
+The department recognizes that transparency in financial decision-making, where appropriate, is important to cultivate trust, to assist students in their financial planning, and to introduce students to the complicated structure of a university system.
 To this end, this section of the handbook provides an overview of the Anthropology Department's current philosophy, rationale, and practices for managing and allocating support.